-On March 4 and April 11, 2013, pursuant to a Stock and Warrant Purchase Agreement (the "Agreement"), the Company acquired a total of 2,039,626 shares of Series A Preferred Stock, 11,960,000 shares of Common Stock and Warrants to purchase the same shares in KLS, a Delaware corporation and phyto-medical company specializing in the research and development of pharmacological products derived from plants.
+On March 4 and April 11, 2013, pursuant to a Stock and Warrant Purchase Agreement (the "Purchase Agreement"), the Company acquired a total of 2,039,626 shares of Series A Preferred Stock, 11,960,000 shares of Common Stock and Warrants to purchase common stock in KannaLife Sciences, Inc. ("KannaLife"), a Delaware corporation and phyto-medical company specializing in the research and development of pharmacological products derived from plants.
 These share holdings constitute a 16.65% share of the Series A Preferred Stock and the Common Stock as of April 12, 2013.
-The shares were acquired through two payments of \$250,000 each and included the exercise of a portion of its Common Stock Warrant. the Agreement also contemplates two additional closing of \$250,000 on or before July 1, 2013 and October 1, 2013.
-The Company intends to exercise its right to these additional closings, so it will then own and hold 33.3% of the Series A Preferred Stock and the Common Stock.
+The shares were acquired through two payments of \$250,000 each and included the exercise of a portion of its Common Stock Warrant.
+The Purchase Agreement also contemplates two additional closings of \$250,000 on or before July 1, 2013 and October 1, 2013.
+The Company intends to consummate these additional closings, so it will then own and hold 33.3% of the Series A Preferred Stock and the Common Stock.
 The Company paid the first installment of \$250,000 as of March 31, 2013.